Compatibility of foodstuffs

 Eggs seem to be well tolerated by the majority of those affected.
 Some, however, react to egg white with symptoms (in some cases even after cooking it well).
 Be aware that this can also be chronic inflammatory pain that appears very slowly, so that a temporal connection with egg consumption is often hardly recognizable.
 Egg yolk, on the other hand, does not cause any problems as far as we know.
 The usual separation of egg yolk and protein in the shell halves is clean enough to enjoy the egg yolk without hesitation.
 If you are highly sensitive or want to be absolutely sure, you can also rinse the egg yolk with water.

 According to our experience, quail eggs are also well tolerated by those who do not tolerate egg white from the common chicken (Gallus gallus domesticus).
 Unfortunately, the quail eggs are small, expensive and difficult to obtain.
-The quail keeping is often not species-appropriate.

 It is possible to do without eggs completely, without having to fear malnutrition, as long as you eat as varied a diet as possible and consume other animal products (meat, dairy products).